jmgkeller/regularized_regression/README.md

 * Typically, the intercept is not penalized, so we have the below estimate for &#946;'s:
 ![lassointer](https://cloud.githubusercontent.com/assets/10633220/10641478/6c54deba-77e7-11e5-9e82-221b9ff8659f.png)
 * The penalty term, ||&#946;||<sub>1</sub>, will cause predictions to be unfair if feature variables are not on the same scale.
 Both ``` glmnet``` and ``` cv.glmnet``` functions in **glmnet** scale input features by default
+* In the predicting MLB player salary, I use a naive lasso regression.
+I pluck player salary and make it the dependent variable and use the rest of the variables as features to predict player salary.
+* I rely on the lasso subsetting property to preform automatic variable selection.
+To understand how the lasso preforms variable selection, considered the following constrained optimization problem: